franceslinyc/NNGP-with-Spatial-data-2022/README.md

 ## Documentation

 Report can be found [here](https://github.com/franceslinyc/NNGP-with-Spatial-data-2022/blob/main/reporting/Lin_NNGP.pdf).
-Spatial analyses can be found here.
+Spatial analyses can be found in the analysis folder.

-(Presentation slides can be found here.)

-Other reports are in the analysis folder.

 ## Reference